 Common for all urban fantasy is the idea that there is more to the world than what we normally sees.
 In many types of urban fantasy there is a whole hidden world just waiting to be discovered.
 This hidden world might be dark and gritty and a place of nightmares or it might be a magical wonderland where you want to escape to.
 Not only are magic real but so is all the things that go bump in the night.
 Urban fantasy shows us the magical in the mundane which tend to look a lot like the sense of wonder that science fiction always goes on about.

 The protagonist has a high degree of agency and fairly quickly become either part of the supernatural world or at least fairly comfortable navigating this world.
 Sometime they have supernatural powers, sometimes they do not.
 Not all urban fantasy books has more than one supernatural creature but often all the creatures you can think of exists.

 The genre borrows tropes and story elements from epic fantasy, crime/mystery, gothic literature & romance.
 The genre also have its own tropes that is rarely found outside the genre.

 As in much of fantasy there is a tendency towards long series, but many of the series take care to be readable as standalone books, restating the setting for the reader (to my great annoyance).
 This is probably another thing drawn from mystery novels.

-Closely related to urban fantasy is: Portal fantasy, first world fantasy, alternative history, steam punk
+Closely related to urban fantasy is: Portal fantasy, first world fantasy, alternative history, steampunk, magical realism and contemporary fantasy